-Method R Trace is a Method R extension for the Oracle SQL Developer interactive development environment.
+Method R Trace is a Method R extension for the Oracle SQL Developer version 3 interactive development environment.
 It is a zero-click Oracle trace file collector.
 Every time you execute SQL or PL/SQL from your SQL Developer worksheet, Method R Trace automatically copies a carefully scoped extended SQL trace file to your SQL Developer workstation, where you can tag it for easy lookup later.
 The main panel lets you manipulate all the trace files you’ve collected.
 You can click to open a trace file with any application you choose, like the Method R Profiler or your favorite text editor.
 Now, version 2 allows you to retrieve any trace file on your system, in an easy-to-use, natural interface to your trace file directory.

 I just finally got ’round to installing Method R Trace in SQLDev, and I can say, “Wow...
 Just wow.”
 Absolutely blown away by how simple yet effective it is.